chrismlarson/redistricting/README.md

 #### Keep communities together
 By using the [2010 US Census data](https://www2.census.gov/census_2010/04-Summary_File_1/Michigan/), this experiment will break up each state (starting with Michigan) into individual census blocks (the smallest population Census unit).
 With those blocks, form a population density map where each Census block knows its nearest neighboring blocks.
 Forming a state-wide population graph.

-The splits will use a form of [dynamic programming used in seam carving](https://en.wikipedia.org/wiki/Seam_carving#Dynamic_programming)(an image resizing method).
+The splits will use a form of [dynamic programming used in seam carving](https://en.wikipedia.org/wiki/Seam_carving#Dynamic_programming)(an image analyzing method used for content-aware resizing).
 By finding the lowest population path through a group of Census blocks, it will avoid breaking apart communities.

 Hopefully by doing this maps will naturally comply with the Voting Rights Act, but as mentioned before, using demographics other than location can lead to bias.
 So this experiment won't be using any of that information.
 And will leave the evaluation of the maps under the Voting Rights Act to third parties after map creation.